j1sk1ss/NIFAT32/README.md

 }
 ```

+However, according to the test data, the bit-flip occurred in the most critical area — the File Allocation Table (FAT).
+As a result, this particular test case does not provide much insight, since the outcome is expected and obvious: the `FAT32` file system was **not designed** to withstand upset events. </br>
-But according to data, bit-flip happened in most dangerous zone - in file allocation table.
-In the end, this test doesn't make any sense due to obvious results.
-The `FAT32` filesystem wasn't designed to withstand upset events.
-The source implementation can handle cases where the FAT boot sector or allocation table is damaged (excluding direct cell value changes), but it cannot function properly when `SEU` occurs directly within clusters — for example, changing a file name. </br>
+The original implementation can handle certain types of corruption, such as partial damage to the boot sector or FAT itself (as long as cell values remain untouched).
+However, it fails to operate reliably when `SEU` occurs within clusters — for example, altering a file name directly. </br>
-However, `FAT32` is still a solid solution for simple file storage in embedded systems.
-This is why certain modifications to the filesystem can improve its noise immunity and fault tolerance.
-Additionally, if our target is embedded systems, we can restructure the source code to reduce the overall size of the filesystem, which will simplify the process of porting it to various microcontrollers.
+Despite this, `FAT32` remains a solid and proven solution for simple file storage in embedded systems.
+This is why introducing **modifications** to improve noise immunity and fault tolerance makes sense.
+Moreover, since our primary target is embedded systems, the source code can be **restructured and simplified** to reduce its overall footprint, making it easier to port across various microcontrollers.

 ## File Allocation Table
-As mentioned, the `File Allocation Table (FAT)` is the most important part of the `FAT32` file system.
-I won't explain how this table works — just check this [topic](https://en.wikipedia.org/wiki/Design_of_the_FAT_file_system). </br>
+As mentioned earlier, the `File Allocation Table (FAT)` is the most critical component of the `FAT32` file system.
+I won't go into detail on how this table works — for that, refer to this [topic](https://en.wikipedia.org/wiki/Design_of_the_FAT_file_system). </br>
-The original implementation of FAT simply saved the entire table (and its copies) in the first sectors of the disk.
-If we're talking about `Flash` memory — which is the cheapest solution in terms of storage capacity vs. price, according to [this article](https://nexusindustrialmemory.com/choosing-between-flash-and-eeprom-finding-the-perfect-memory-type-for-your-embedded-system/) — it comes with serious risks, especially in `embedded` systems with `SEU` effect.
-These risks are explained in more detail [here](https://en.wikipedia.org/wiki/Flash_memory).
+In the original FAT32 implementation, the entire table (and usually one additional copy) is stored in the first sectors of the disk.
+When we consider `Flash` memory — which is one of the cheapest storage solutions in terms of capacity-to-cost ratio ([see article](https://nexusindustrialmemory.com/choosing-between-flash-and-eeprom-finding-the-perfect-memory-type-for-your-embedded-system)) — this design introduces several risks, especially in `embedded` systems affected by `SEU` (Single Event Upset), as described [here](https://en.wikipedia.org/wiki/Flash_memory). </br>

-The main issue is that `SEU` can disturb electrons in `Flash`, which may cause bit-flips that can silently corrupt data.
-If the `FAT` table is affected, the consequences can include:
+The main issue is that `SEU` events can disturb electron states in `Flash` memory, causing bit-flips that silently corrupt data.
+If the `FAT` table is affected, this may lead to:
-- corrupter boot sector,
+- a corrupted boot sector,
-- corrupted file allocation table,
+- a corrupted file allocation table,
-- corrupted file allocation metadata,
+- broken file allocation metadata,
-- unreadable or wrongly linked files,
+- unreadable or incorrectly linked files,
-- complete file system failure.
+- or even complete file system failure.

-Therefore, storing such critical structures in unprotected `Flash` without redundancy or error correction makes the system vulnerable to undetectable corruption. </br>
+Therefore, storing such a critical structure in unprotected `Flash` — without error correction or redundancy — makes the system highly vulnerable to undetectable corruption. </br>
-Based on official FAT32 specifications, additional FAT table copies (typically just one extra copy) are used solely when the primary table is corrupted:
+According to the official FAT32 specification, additional FAT table copies (usually one) are used only as a fallback when the primary FAT is detected as corrupted:

 ```
 Typically the extra copies are kept in tight synchronization on writes, and on reads they are only used when errors occur in the first FAT.
 ```

-This approach can be significantly enhanced through a voting system.
-Such a system leverages multiple data sources, determining the final value based on the most frequently occurring valid data.
-Then all copies are synchronized.
+This recovery strategy can be significantly improved by introducing a **voting system**.
+Instead of relying on a single backup, the system would store multiple FAT copies and resolve discrepancies by selecting the most frequently occurring valid value (majority voting).
+Afterward, all copies can be re-synchronized based on the voted result.
+This increases resistance to undetected bit errors and improves overall robustness in SEU-prone environments.

 ## Data structures
 FAT32 has many data structures that are used during work.
 For example in source design we have: